Wildlife viewing tips and tricks

 • Go frequently.
 You may be surprised at how a site you visited once may change seasonally and have different wildlife species.
 The more you go, the more you’ll see!

-• Looking for a place to go?
+• Try a new destination.
 To find a WDFW wildlife area near you, visit the wildlife areas page to locate one on a map.